-The Fi Dog Collar is a GPS smart collar for your dog, which uses a combination of Wi-Fi and GPS to track your dog’s location, as well as tracking the number of steps your dog has taken in the day.
+The Fi Dog Collar Series 2 is a GPS smart collar for your dog, which uses a combination of Wi-Fi and GPS to track your dog’s location, as well as tracking the number of steps your dog has taken in the day.
 Perhaps obviously once you think about it, the ‘Fi’ in Fi Dog Collar is pronounced the same as the Fi in ‘Fido’ or Wi-Fi.
-For this Fi Collar review, I wore the device every day for two months straight (spoiler alert, I’m still wearing it).
+For this Fi Collar review, I initially wore the device every day for two months straight (spoiler alert, I’m still wearing a Fi collar more than a year on).
 Keep reading this Fi Dog Collar review to find out what I (and my humans) think about using this GPS Fi Collar in real-world, everyday scenarios.